Thank you for joining the effort!

 Why is Ramadan important?

-Ramadan allows Muslims to devote themselves to their faith, get closer to Allah and learn patience and compassion.
+Ramadan is a time when Muslims try to devote themselves to their faith, draw closer to Allah and learn patience and compassion.
 It’s about nourishing your soul, rather than only focusing on your physical body.

 When does Ramadan Begin?